Tuesday, July 5, 2016

 Since Jesus perfectly fulfilled every word of the scriptures we can be confident that he would have considered Ecclesiastes 7:1 to be true for himself, as well.
 Jesus commanded his followers to memorialize his death.
 “Keep doing this in memory of me,” he said.(Luke 22:19) The Bible gives us the day, even the hour, of Jesus’ death so that we can memorialize it.
 But nowhere in scripture are we told the hour, day or even the month of his birth.
 Nor did he command Christians to memorialize his birth.

 Well, can’t we just pick a date and celebrate it anyway?
 Not really.
+Suppose you picked April 20th?
 Suppose the date you picked was a date honored by one of Jesus’ enemies?
-Suppose you picked April 20th?

 Not by chance, that is exactly what happened.
 Jesus’ enemy, Satan the Devil, maneuvered events so that December 25th, a date celebrated by pagans as natalis solis invicti, the ‘birthday of the unconquered sun,’ was chosen.
 Giving it another name doesn’t change it.

-Way back in Israelite history Aaron, contrary to God’s law against idolatry, caved in to the demands of the people and built an idol of a calf, then tried to salve his conscience by calling worship of it ‘a festival to Jehovah.’
+Way back in Israelite history Aaron, contrary to God’s law against idolatry, caved in to the demands of the people and built an idol of a calf, then tried to salve his conscience by calling worship of the idol ‘a festival to Jehovah.’
 (Exodus 32:1-7)

 Jehovah was not amused.